Edward Raymond Ames: Native American work

 Ames traveled extensively, especially visiting the Indian Missions of his denomination along the northern lakes and on the western frontier.
 He aided in establishing mission schools among the various tribes west of Arkansas.
 In 1848 he officiated as chaplain to a Council of Choctaws, being the first chaplain chosen by an Indian Assembly.

 Ames was elected president of Indiana Asbury University in 1848, as well.
 But he declined the position, preferring to remain in more active ministerial work.

 Episcopal ministry

 Ames was elected to the episcopacy of the Methodist Episcopal Church by the 1852 General Conference.
 He thereafter traveled extensively through all the U.S. States and Territories.
 His first visit to the Pacific coast was 1852–53.

 Ames was a firm supporter of the Union during the American Civil War.
 Though offered positions of influence, he declined them that he might be free for ecclesiastical duties.
 For example, when the United States government seized the property of the Methodist Episcopal Church, South (in Southern United States), Ames was put in charge of the confiscated property by President Abraham Lincoln and Secretary of War Edwin M. Stanton.
 Such confiscation resulted in complaints of unconstitutional governmental involvement in religion.

 Death and burial

-Ames' health was impaired for several years, but he continued his work until a few weeks before his death.
-He died in Baltimore, Maryland.
-He is buried in Greenmount Cemetery in that city.
+Ames died on April 25, 1879, in Baltimore, Maryland.
+He is buried in Green Mount Cemetery in that city.